Breeding, Whelping

 Signs that Dog Labor is Imminent

-Move mom to her whelping area seven days before giving birth so she is comfortable and secure with area.
+Move mom to her whelping area seven days before giving birth so she is comfortable and secure with the whelping area.
 If mom is uncomfortable with babies’ safety, she will try to move them or mouth them excessively.
 Look for the following signs:

 • Mom’s temp will decrease 1°F 24 hours before the start of labor.
 This is the most reliable sign.
 This drop is in response to progesterone drop.